 Even so, based on the duration of the terry stop and the nature it is possible for a terry stop to turn into a custodial stop.
 In this situation, the Miranda rights will apply.

 It is necessary that the arresting officer read you your Miranda rights if they are going to ask you questions that they plan to use against you during your DUI case.
 That means that your rights will apply if the questions that the officer is asking you are meant to be used as evidence against you.

 In the case where a police officer arrests you or takes you but did not ask you questions that were incriminating it is not necessary for the Miranda rights to be read to you.
 The purpose of these rights is so that an individual does not incriminate themselves.
 However, if no questions have been asked it is not necessary for the officer to read the Miranda rights.

 You should keep in mind that the police can and are allowed to arrest you without reading your Miranda rights to you.
 Even so, if you are required to admit to a crime then the police have to first read the Miranda rights to you.

 If the law enforcement officer failed to read you your Miranda rights it can prove to be beneficial to your case.
 However, this will only apply in some circumstances.
 If most of the evidence that the case relies on is the confession when your Miranda rights were not read to you it is possible for the court may dismiss the evidence presented against you.

-It is important for you to consult with a DUI defense attorney so you can get legal advice before answering any questions.
+It is important for you to consult with an Illinois DUI defense attorney so you can get legal advice before answering any questions.